 You can also download the Airbnb app and use it to book directly to prevent this from happening.

 Only book with a credit card or debit card through the rental company’s website.
-If a host asks you to pay outside of the Airbnb or Vrbo website or app through cash, a wire, or bank transfer, it is likely a scam.
+If a host asks you to pay outside of the Airbnb or Vrbo website or app through cash, a wire, bank transfer, or Venmo, it is likely a scam.

 Vrbo also stresses that the most secure way to book a vacation rental is by paying directly through its website.